Birth through Kindergarten

 - Preschool Teacher

 - Early Childhood Center Director

 What does a Birth through Kindergarten major study?

 In addition to the University core courses, students will take experiential teacher training courses including Child Development, Infant and Toddler Development, Child Guidance, Curriculum and Assessment and Field Experience.
 Students have the opportunity to observe multiple classes at the Jean Tyson Child Development Study Center.

-Course requirements and a semester-by-semester degree plan for Birth through Kindergarten can be found in the UA Course Catalog.
-There is also a printable 2022-2023 checksheet and an archive of past PDFs of the checksheets and semester-by-semester degree plans available in Box.
+Course requirements for Birth through Kindergarten can be found in the UA Course Catalog.
+View the printable 2023-2024 checksheet and 2023-2024 nine-semester degree plan.
+An archive of past checksheets and semester-by-semester degree plans is available in Box.

 How can a Birth through Kindergarten student be involved?